 Jess Duda, Creator, Executive Producer & Host

-My day jobs started at the age of 9 with cleaning a family friend’s house – alone.
+My day jobs started at a young age.
+At 9, I cleaned a family friend’s house – alone.
 (It was the mid-80’s.)
-I then went on to baby sitting at 11, starting my three-year woodworking craft business at 14, bussing tables at The Holiday Inn at 16, ushering at Regal Cinemas at 17, and working on the line at a distribution center at 18.
-I quickly ditched that position for a desk job to make sales calls to golf course equipment directors.
-Lastly, I was a live-in family cook and nanny for 3 years of college to pay for my B.A. in International Economics at American University.
+I then went on to baby sitting at 11, started a 3-year woodworking craft business at 14, bussed tables at The Holiday Inn at 16, and ushered at Regal Cinemas at 17.
+I had a brief stint on the line at a distribution center at 18 and I quickly ditched it for a desk job to make sales calls to golf courses.
+During college, I was a live-in family cook and nanny to pay for my B.A. in International Economics at American University.
 I later obtained an M.A. in Applied Politics there as well.

 Al Houghton & Dubway Studios